Procurement Frameworks.

 Filters

-Save your search again to record any changes you make.
-When you update a search, it will only keep the most recent category, keywords and filters you used.
+If you have too many results you must refine them using filters.
+Save your search again to record any changes.
+CAS will only keep the most recent category, keywords and filters you used.

-1. Export your results
+Export your results

-• service names, descriptions, and prices
+• service names, descriptions and prices

-• links to detailed service description pages on the Digital Marketplace
+• links to detailed service description pages

 • supplier names and contact details

-1. Start assessing services
+Start assessing services

-1. Award a contract
+Award a contract

 Contract length